Why do we have fireworks for bonfire night. introduced in 1677, Mainly we call fireworks pyrotechnics.

-The Italians was the ones who develop the first aerial shells that launched upward with explosions.
+The Italians were the ones who develop the first aerial shells with explosions.

-England 1486 the royal wedding of Henry VII, Fireworks was used at the end to celebrate his love.
+Fireworks used in England 1486, at the royal wedding of Henry VII, to emphasize, is love.

-With the fireworks giving such a new good impression, When Elizabeth Ist reign, she produced a royal seal title “Fire Master of England.”
+Moreover, when Elizabeth 1st ruled, she produced a royal seal title “Fire Master of England.”

-The early effects and colors of fireworks were produced by granulated charcoal this left a trail of orange sparks, iron filings that glow white.
-Such chemicals as amber would emit pastel flames
+Notably, this left a trail of orange sparks, iron filings that glow white.

 New colours in the 1830s got placed into the gunpowder mixture.